rymaju/ryanjung.dev-old-/posts/everything-you-needed-to-learn-in-fundies.md

 `k` is never even used, so we have no idea what it is.
 It's irrelevant to this function.

+And of course, we're outputting a Number, but we only know this because `total_sum` was initialized to 0.

 We also know that there should be an invariant that `cwa['banana']` exists at all, if it doesn't then we crash when we try to access it.

 This was a more trivial example but it demonstrates how important this skill is.
 Not every language is nice enough to tell you what its inputs and outputs are (looking at you Python and Javascript).

 ### The ability to articulate the purpose of functions

 One of the best tricks to get your mind around a tough programming problem is to explain how you might solve the problem in English (or whatever your language of thought may be).
-Talking through it also helps and is humorously called the 'Rubber Ducky' method, because it's a well known fact that all good programmers keep a rubber duck in lieu of real human companionship.
+Talking through it also helps and is humorously called the 'rubber duck' method, because it's a well known fact that all good programmers keep a rubber duck in lieu of real human companionship.

 The ability to articulate the problem and its solution in a concise few sentences guarantees you have thought out a solution that you actually understand.
 It also makes sure that the function has a reasonably scoped responsibility.
 This makes your code easier to read, easier to test, and probably shorter.